-2015 Dietary Guidelines
+2020 Dietary Guidelines

-You also need to know the five key elements of healthy eating patterns and one way to achieve each key element.
+You also need to know the four overarching guidelines that encourage healthy eating patterns at each stage of life.

-- 1. Follow a healthy eating pattern across lifespan. - Consume a healthy eating pattern that includes all 5 food groups - All food and beverage choices matter - Choose a healthy eating pattern and appropriate calorie level for you - Limit saturated fat, trans fat, added sugar and sodium - 2.
-Focus on variety, nutrient density and amount. - Eat a variety of fruits and vegetables - Eat a variety of protein foods, including seafood, lean meats, poultry, eggs, nuts, legumes and seeds - Make half your plate fruits and vegetables at each meal - 3.
-Limit calories from added sugars and saturated fats and reduce sodium intake. - Select fruit for dessert instead of other sugary options - Only eat high-fat and high-sugar foods such as cookies, cakes, sausages, hotdogs and pizza occasionally (not daily) - Use spices instead of salt in recipes - Limit added sugars to less than 10% of calories per day - Limit saturated fats to less than 10% of calories per day - Use Nutrition Facts Labels and ingredient lists - 4.
-Shift to healthier food and beverage choices. - Choose nutrient-dense foods - Choose 100% whole grain cereals, bread, rice and pasta often - Drink no sugar-added beverages such as water instead of sugar-added options such as soda or juice - Choose low-fat and fat-free dairy - 5.
-Support healthy eating patterns for all. - All individuals play an important role in supporting healthy eating and physical activity choices. - Create settings where healthy choices are available and affordable to you and others in your community
+- 1. Follow a healthy dietary pattern at every life stage. - Consume a healthy eating pattern that includes all 5 food groups - All food and beverage choices matter - Choose a healthy eating pattern and appropriate calorie level for you - Limit saturated fat, trans fat, added sugar and sodium - Focus on meeting food group needs with nutrientdense foods and beverages, and stay within calorie limits. - Choose nutrient-dense foods - Eat a variety of fruits and vegetables - Eat a variety of protein foods, including seafood, lean meats, poultry, eggs, nuts, legumes and seeds - Make half your plate fruits and vegetables at each meal - 3.
+Limit foods and beverages higher in added sugars, saturated fats and sodium. - Select fruit for dessert instead of other sugary options - Only eat high-fat and high-sugar foods such as cookies, cakes, sausages, hotdogs and pizza occasionally (not daily) - Use spices instead of salt in recipes.
+Limit sodium to less than 2,300 milligrams (1 teaspoon) per day. - Limit added sugars to less than 10% of calories per day - Limit saturated fats to less than 10% of calories per day - Use Nutrition Facts Labels and ingredient lists - 4.
+Customize and enjoy nutrient-dense food and beverage choices to reflect personal preferences, cultural traditions and budgetary considerations.
+Nutrient dense foods are rich in vitamins, minerals, and other nutrients important for health, without too much saturated fat, added sugars and sodium. - Expose yourself to different types of food early in life to enjoy a variety of foods - Add spices and herbs to flavor foods that reflect specific cultures - Shop sales and buy in season fruits and vegetables